 The gnomes first demanded the stone.
 Gargath refused to give it up.
 They threatened war.
 He welcomed the fight as the gnomes were outnumbered.
-There was only one thing left to do: they invented something.
+There was only one thing left to do: they invented something technology, a humongous siege engine approached, sounding like a hundred ghosts wailing.
+This one rammed the first siege engine and caught fire.
+It burned to the ground and the gnomes retreated with heavy losses.